Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Where to stay in Kobe

 If you’re traveling on a budget, the Minato Hutte is a nice guesthouse and it’s cheap.
 Click here to book your stay.
 If you’re looking for a mid-range hotel, there’s the Hotel Sunroute.
 Click here to book your stay.
 If you prefer luxury hotels, I suggest the Hotel La Suite Kobe.
 Click here yo book your stay.
 Otherwise click here to check what are the hotels available in Kobe.
-If you’re staying a few days in Nara, click here to book a hotel room.
+Finally, if you prefer to stay in an apartment, click here to check the apartments available on Airbnb.

 Kobe travel tips